Converting A Shed Into A Chicken Coop

 Converting a Shed Into a Chicken Coop

-Use this guide to help you not only choose the best spot, but also create a chicken coop that will keep your chickens safe, warm, and dry.
-When learning how to raise chickens, keeping them healthy is easier than treated a sick bird.
-Your shed is meant to do just that,. keep your chickens healthy and safe.
+When learning how to raise chickens, keeping them healthy is easier than treating a sick bird.
+Your shed is meant to do just that, keep your chickens healthy and safe.

 Before choosing the location for your coop there are a few things to remember.